lucafusaro/FineGrainedCompCars/README.md

 make_main: Implements the car make classification task using the CrossEntropy loss function.

-make_focal_main: Similar to make_main, but uses the Focal Loss function with additional augmentations applied to underrepresented classes, as described in the report.
+make_focal_main: Similar to make_main, but uses the Focal Loss function with additional augmentations applied to underrepresented classes.

 fine_grained: Implements the car make-model classification task.
 Certain lines are commented out, depending on whether CrossEntropy or Focal Loss is used.